veselosky/django-commoncontent/README.md

 ### Site Vars

-The app comes with a SiteVar model for storing site-specific variables or chunks of content.
-You can store any variable for use with your own templates.
-Variables used by the default templates/models can be found on the Admin Documentation page for SiteVar.
+We depend on [django-sitevars](https://pypi.org/project/django-sitevars/) for storing site-specific variables or chunks of content.
+You can also store any variable for use with your own templates.
+Variable can be injected into template contexts using the context processor in `sitevars.context_processors.inject_sitevars`, or using the `{% sitevar "name" %}` template tag.
+Variables used by the default templates/models are listed below.
+Defaults for these variables are injected in the template contexts by `commoncontent.apps.context_defaults`.

+- `base_template` - The base template to use for generic pages.
+Defaults to `commoncontent/base.html`.
+- `brand` - Site's brand name.
+Uses Site.name if not set.
+- `copyright_holder` - Custom name for the copyright holder if using the default copyright notice.
+Falls back to `site.name` if not provided.
+- `copyright_notice` - HTML to include in the copyright notice section of the footer (replaces the default copyright notice).
+- `custom_stylesheet` - A site-specific CSS file.
+This is pulled into the `extra_head`
+  block after bootstrap and commoncontent's CSS, so you can use it to override default styles and customize the look and feel of each site.
+It is included using `{% static custom_stylesheet %}` so the value should be relative to the STATIC_ROOT.
+- `default_icon` - Name of a Bootstrap icon to use by default if the object provides none.
+- `detail_precontent_template` - Default template to use for the `precontent` block for detail pages.
+- `detail_content_template` - Default template to use for the `content` block for detail pages.
+- `detail_postcontent_template` - Default template to use for the `postcontent` block for detail pages.
+- `footer_template` - Default template to use for the `footer` block.
+- `header_template` - Default template to use for the `header` block.
+- `list_postcontent_template` - Default template to use for the `postcontent` block for list pages.
+- `list_precontent_template` - Default template to use for the `precontent` block for list pages.
+- `list_content_template` - Default template to use for the `content` block for list pages.
+- `logo` - The URL to your site's logo image.
+- `paginate_by` - Items per page on list pages, same as Django's ListView, see `pagination <https://docs.djangoproject.com/en/dev/ref/paginator/>`\_ in the Django docs.
+- `paginate_orphans` - Same as Django's ListView, see
+  `pagination <https://docs.djangoproject.com/en/dev/ref/paginator/>`\_ in the Django docs.

 ### Images and Media

-Common Content takes advantage of Django Imagekit to manage images.
+Common Content takes advantage of [django-imagekit](https://pypi.org/project/django-imagekit/) to manage images.
 Models are provided for storing file metadata including copyright information.

 Common Content uses presets to produce images in specific sizes as recommended by [Buffer's Social Media Image Guidelines](https://buffer.com/library/ideal-image-sizes-social-media-posts/).